david672orford/PPR/po/README.txt

 than English.

-If you are planing to start a new translation, please write to "David.Chappell@trincoll.edu" and tell him what language in order to make sure nobody is working on it yet.
+If you are planing to start a new translation, please write to
+<David.Chappell@trincoll.edu> and tell him what language in order to make sure
+nobody is working on it yet.
 We would be happy to include more contributed translation files in future versions of PPR.